 5.1 General

 The downlink streaming procedures follow the general high-level workflow depicted in Figure 5.1-1 below, starting from provisioning and ingest session preparation to the actual content streaming sessions.
 The Ingest Session refers to the time interval during which media content is uploaded to the 5GMSd AS.
-The Provisioning Session refers to the time interval during which the 5GMSd Client can access the media content and the 5GMSd Application Provider can control and monitor the media content and its delivery.
+The Provisioning Session refers to the procedures by which the 5GMSd Application Provider provides Service Access Information to the 5GMSd AF with regards to M5d operation (media session control via dynamic policy or network assistance invocation, consumption and/or metrics reporting configuration).
+Via the Provisioning Session, the 5GMSd Application Provider also supplies content ingestion, hosting and distribution information associated with M2d and M4d operation, to the 5GMSd AS via the 5GMSd AF.
+The Media Streaming Session refers to the time interval during which the 5GMSd Client can access the media content and the 5GMSd Application Provider can control and monitor the media content and its delivery.
 Interactions between the 5GMSd AF and the 5GMSd Application Provider may occur at any time while the Provisioning Session is active.

 Figure 5.1-1: High Level Procedure for downlink streaming